MITRE ATLAS Benchmark — Getting Started

 The MITRE benchmark drives the agent under test with curated probes from the same nine attack types used by the OWASP family (PromptInjection, Jailbreak, IndirectInjection, EncodingEvasion, PIILeakage, InsecureOutput, ExcessiveAgency, SystemPromptExtraction, InferenceAPIAbuse) and grades each response with per-attack heuristic evaluators.
 Each attack type self-tags against one or more ATLAS technique IDs via IAttackType.MitreAtlasIds, so the composite EvalResult includes one leaf per ATLAS technique covered (plus honest NotTested / NotApplicable skipped leaves for the rest), aggregated via MinAggregation.

-What IS tested: agent-runtime resistance to the 6 ATLAS techniques the existing attack roster exercises — prompt-injection (T0051), jailbreak (T0054), capability-development reconnaissance via PII probes (T0024), data exfiltration from agent-accessible repositories (T0037), adversarial-data-handling robustness (T0043), and IP / system-prompt extraction (T0045).
-What is NOT tested: the two applicable-but-uncovered techniques (ML Artifact Collection T0047, Exfiltration via ML Inference API T0048) and the four non-applicable techniques (model replication, dataset poisoning, AI-phishing campaigns, adversarial SEO) — those all surface as skipped leaves with rationale.
+What IS tested: agent-runtime resistance to the 6 applicable ATLAS techniques the existing attack roster exercises — prompt-injection (T0051), jailbreak (T0054), data exfiltration from agent-accessible repositories (T0037), inference-API / IP access (T0045), system / meta-prompt extraction (T0056), and sensitive-data leakage via PII and system-prompt probes (T0057).
+What is NOT tested: the seven out-of-band techniques (adversarial-data crafting T0043, ML Artifact Collection T0047, Exfiltration via ML Inference API T0048, model replication, dataset poisoning, AI-phishing campaigns, adversarial SEO) — those all surface as NotApplicable skipped leaves with rationale.

 Scope and omissions